foldda/snappable/README.md

 As in the video, by packaging software components as folders, Foldda's component-based app-building can be done without using any specialised tools.
 You can design and build apps by arranging and connecting software components using only native OS operationssuch as dragging-and-dropping folders.
 This contrasts with the other "no-code" app-dev frameworks where the components must exist within a vendor-specific IDE environment.

-# Promoting A Truely Open Software Component Marketplace
+## Promoting A Truely Open Software Component Marketplace

 Component-based computing encourges code reuse and modular design.

 Foldda Automation Framework from this repo is the foundation of an open component-based computing eco-system, that has vendor-neutral software component and runtime development in its design.
 Such visionary design requires two pieces of technology: the first is a universal, vendor independent packaging of software components like we've just discussed and demostrated; the second technology required is a standard interfcae that allow software components to freely and meaningful exchange data, think a "universal plug" for components like the pins and pin-holes on a physical breadboard ...

-## Charian - A Universal Data Exchange API
+## Charian - Universal Data Exchange

 A Foldda runtime `needs to address the problem of defining and implementing the interface between the components - which can be potentially independently developed and have no assumed knowledge of one other.
 And that is another key piece of tech from Foldda - the Charian object serialization API.